 - The processor enters the ISR for the interrupt.
 This changes the state of the interrupt from pending to active.
 Then: - For a level-sensitive interrupt, when the processor returns from the ISR, the EIC samples the interrupt signal.
 If the signal is asserted, the state of the interrupt changes to pending, which might cause the processor to immediately re-enter the ISR.
 Otherwise, the state of the interrupt changes to inactive. - For a pulse interrupt, the EIC will monitor the interrupt signal continuously.
 If the interrupt signal is pulsed, the state of the interrupt changes to pending and active.
 In this case, when the processor returns from the ISR the state of the interrupt changes to pending, which might cause the processor to immediately re-enter the ISR.
-If the interrupt signal is not pulsed while the processor is in the ISR, when the processor returns from the ISR the state of the state of the interrupt signal is not pulsed while the processor is in the ISR. - Software writes to the corresponding interrupt Pending Clear Register bit.
+If the interrupt signal is not pulsed while the processor is in the ISR, when the processor returns from the ISR the state of the state of the interrupt signal is not pulsed while the processor is in the ISR, when the processor returns from the ISR the state of the interrupt changes to inactive. - Software writes to the corresponding interrupt Pending Clear Register bit.